nstanford5/ERC20/ERC20.md

 Then the `Deployer` notifies the frontend that the contract is deployed.
 `getContract()` will return the contract value, it cannot be called until after the first `publish`
-//here add a break between content and code

 ###### index.rsh
 ```js
   D.interact.deployed(getContract());
 ```

-//here use semantic lines. basically means a break at every sentence.
 Now we can set the Views related to our token metadata.

-Remember, this information is already available, because we published it to the blockchain, but it is acessible with some difficulty. `View`s make this as simple as defining a function to provide the information to the frontend.
+Remember, this information is already available, because we published it to the blockchain, but it is acessible with some difficulty.

+`View`s make this as simple as defining a function to provide the information to the frontend.

 Setting the token metadata to the `View`s, provides an easily accessible window into the consensus state.